wiaio/nb-iot-utilities/README.md

-## Initial Setup of nb-iot and publishing an Event to Wia
+## Initial Setup of NB-IoT and Publishing an Event to Wia

 In this tutorial, we're going through the initial steps to get setup with nb-iot and publish an Event to Wia.

 ### Components
-* Sodaq nb-iot shield (Deluxe)
+* Sodaq nb-iot shield, can be found [here](https://shop.sodaq.com/en/sodaq-narrowband-board-n211.html)
-* nb-iot compatible antenna
+* NB-IoT  compatible antenna
-* Crowduino M0
+* Crowduino M0, can be found [here](https://www.elecrow.com/crowduino-m0-sd-p-1649.html)
-* nb-iot compatible sim
+* NB-IoT  compatible sim

 ### Installing Python and Pyserial